xpack/xpm-liquid-ts/README-MAINTAINER.md

 - <https://www.typescriptlang.org>
 - <https://www.typescriptlang.org/docs/handbook>

-Configured the compiler to produce `node16` files, which means ECMAScript6 with modules, that can be imported by any other project which uses ES6.
+The compiler is configured to produce `es2020` & `commonjs` files, which means ECMAScript6 with CommonJS modules, that can be imported by any other project either via `require()` or `import`.

 For more details on how to configure `tsconfig.json`, please see: